 - Dial control works great

 - Water tank is easy to fill and replace

 - Auto-off feature when water is gone

-- Good, clear owner's manual and quick start guide
+- Good owner's manual & quick start guide

 - Simple maintenance and cleaning